-In this powerful memoir, 17-Time Oxford University Medical Journals Contributor, McLean Hospital Harvard Resident Doctors’ Lecturer, and Good Men’s Project Columnist Steve Colori courageously articulates his experience of facing and overcoming schizoaffective disorder.
+In this powerful memoir, 20-Time Oxford University Medical Journals Contributor, McLean Hospital Harvard Resident Doctors’ Lecturer, and Good Men’s Project Columnist Steve Colori courageously articulates his experience of facing and overcoming schizoaffective disorder.
 His personal narrative gives readers insight into the true nature of the illness, providing a lucid description of symptoms such as hallucinations, paranoia, OCD, suicidal thoughts, bipolar disorder, mania, insomnia, family issues, and social dysfunction.
 Colori explains how he worked through all these symptoms and resolved them.
 He tells the reader why, at one point, he decided to stop taking medication; and shows why he later changed his mind and permanently resumed taking medication.
 The book also details a number of therapies that Colori utilized to overcome the disorder—such as talk therapy, journaling, and exposure therapy— which eventually enabled him to advance far beyond recovery.

-Steve Colori has published sixteen essays with Oxford Medical Journals; he has written for McLean Hospital since 2011; he has a column with The Good Men’s Project in their Health and Wellness Section titled “Steve Colori Talks Mental Health”.
-Steve is currently a counselor at McLean hospital and has lectured McLean’s Harvard Resident Doctors quarterly since 2012; he lectures at Simmons College Graduate School of Social Work; he has lectured at NAMI GBCAN Boston; and he has also lectured at Mass General Hospital’s “Schizophrenia Day”.
+Steve Colori has published twenty essays with Oxford Medical Journals; he has written for McLean Hospital since 2011; he has a column with The Good Men’s Project in their Health and Wellness Section titled “Steve Colori Talks Mental Health”.
+Steve is currently a Peer Specialist at McLean hospital and has lectured McLean’s Harvard Resident Doctors quarterly since 2012; he lectures at Simmons College Graduate School of Social Work; he has lectured at NAMI GBCAN Boston; and he has also lectured at Mass General Hospital’s “Schizophrenia Day”.

 Available in Print and E-Book